Engadine Line: Geomorphology

 In the Upper Engadine and the Maloja Pass area the Engadine Line is represented by 0.5–9 km long northeast-trending and 0.3–2 km long east-west trending fault segments which form scarps.
 Depressions located between the fault traces are occupied by lakes such as Silsersee, Silvaplanersee and St. Moritzsee, which do not appear to be moraine-dammed and may have been formed by the activity of the Engadine Line.
+Subaqueous ridges in Lake Sils are linked to the fault.
 Close to the Maloja Pass the Engadine Line forms a single fault.
 In the Forno Valley the fault crops out in the form of polished surfaces, scarps and striations along with fault gouge.
 The course of the Orlegna River is diverted by a shutter ridge at the intersection with the Engadine Line.
 There, the Engadine Line runs along the southern side of the Inn and Bregaglia Valleys and is accompanied by deep-seated mass failures; eventually it disappears under sediments close to Promontogno.
 As with the Inn Valley, the Bregaglia Valley is the surface expression of the Engadine Line.

 The Engadine Line continues as the "Gruf Line", which runs along the southern side of the valley, accompanied by deep-seated mass failures which obscure the surface presentation of the Gruf Line, and crosses into Italian territory.
 The Gruf Line appears to be based in deeper, more ductile crustal domains than the Engadine Line, and it is possible that part of the offset is taken up by ductile stress along the Bregaglia Valley.
 Alternative interpretations see the Gruf Line as a mylonite zone, discuss a "Bergell Fault" that constitutes a southwestern expression of the Engadine Line and the root of the Bregaglia, identify another lineament between Maloja and Chiavenna, or prolong the Engadine Line to Chiavenna and even farther.
 The Gruf line separates the Gruf migmatites from the Chiavenna ophiolites and the Tambo nappe.
 It and the Gruf Line accommodate the exhumation of the Bergell pluton, which was tilted to the east between the Engadine Line and the Periadriatic Line.